 Twitter is a social network in which people post small bursts of information called Tweets.
 Each Tweet is 140 characters long, and many include links to videos, news items, and more.
 Twitter is a lesser-used social media platform for alumnae groups, but can still be a great way to keep members of your group engaged if you feel that many of them already use Twitter.

 - Overview & glossary: Much like Facebook, you have a profile and a newsfeed, and instead of friends you have “followers.”
 The difference between Twitter and Facebook has to do with the length of the information you post.
 A “Tweet,” is the information you share and is limited to 140 characters.
 A “handle,” is your username.
 You can mention another user in your Tweets by preceding it with the @ symbol (e.g., “Happy Mountain Day @ritajones!”
 Rita Jones would then be able to see this Tweet).
 When you “Retweet” something, it just means that you share what someone else has Tweeted so that your followers can see it as well.
 Learn more about the basics of Twitter.

 - Should I create a Twitter account?
 When deciding whether your group needs a Twitter account ask yourself the following questions: Are many members of the group already on Twitter?
 Does the group have a lot of information that it can disseminate in 140 characters or less?
 Will you be able to keep up with a Twitter account?
 (Because Tweets are short, people and groups post often, meaning your Tweets can get lost in the shuffle if you don’t Tweet enough.)

 - Best practices: Tweet often, at least a few times a week.
-Share information about upcoming events, links and articles pertaining to the interests of your group, and information about members of your group (wish them happy birthday, congratulate accomplishments, etc.).
-Also try to Retweet interesting information or Tweets from members of the group or the Mount Holyoke community in general.
+Share information about upcoming events, links, and articles pertaining to the interests of your group, and information about members of your group (wish them a happy birthday, congratulate accomplishments, etc.).
+Also, try to Retweet interesting information or Tweets from members of the group or the Mount Holyoke community in general.